The BritList: Richard Branson Ice Cubes, Dog Names for Designers & More

 Infinite Note Taker: It’s not quite infinite, but we’ll take it!
 We love this miniature version of a deli-style roll of paper.
 Could also be really fun for creating a super long drawing.

-Dog Names for Graphic Designers: You may have seen this on our blog, but it really is one of our favorite things this week.
+: You may have seen this on, but it really is one of our favorite things this week.
 Aside from Pixel (obvs!), our faves are definitely Pica, Dingbat, and Vector.

 A Purse That Charges Your Phone: Revealed earlier this year at London Fashion Week, this Richard Nicoll x Vodafone purse is about to revolutionize our dependence on finding that lone free plug at Starbucks.
 You charge the back at home via a traditional outlet.
 Once fully charged, the bag can reportedly charge handsets and tablets alike for at least two days.
 There’s even an LED light on the bag’s Bluetooth-enabled charm that flashes to indicate mobile activity.
 Amazing!